field-github/bsync/README.md

 	import __main__
 	__main__.bsync_use_mpi = False

+### MIXED MPI/FORK PROCESS POOLS

+It is possible to mix tasks between MPI and forked subprocesses.
+See the example program `example_mixed.py`.
+This is done by specifying a list for the AsyncPool constructor.
+Elements of the list are either integer rank numbers or `None` for a requested forked subprocess, e.g.

+	# use ranks 1,2,3 and three forked subprocesses
+	with AsyncPool([None,1,2,3,None,None]) as mypool :
+	  ...

+No distinction is made between the subprocesses in terms of where tasks will be submitted.

 ### EXAMPLES

-There are two simple example programs.
+There are three simple example programs.
 The second one, `example_twin_pools.py` demonstrates the use of two separate threadpools at the same time.

 ### MISCELLANEOUS